coolsoftwaretyler/ogdenstudios.xyz/src/blog/heuristics-for-object-oriented-design-in-ruby.md

 Personally, I've read through the book three times.
 Each time I read it, I find new insights that improve my work as a Ruby programmer, and as a software engineer in general.
 POODR walks through fundamental object-oriented concepts and pairs them with practical examples in Ruby.
 Over the course of the book, Metz builds and refactors a sample program that demonstrates these principles.

 Despite the book's clarity and practicality (it's a short, to-the-point read), it's hard to keep all of the lessons in your head when you sit down to apply them in your own work.
-To help myself accomplish that very task, I put together a checklist I call *Heuristics of Object-Oriented Design in Ruby*.
+To help myself accomplish that very task, I put together a checklist I call *Heuristics for Object-Oriented Design in Ruby*.
 Here's how I use it:

 1. I do my work and solve the challenge at hand
 2. I take a break, and step away from the code I've written